microsoft/retina/docs/04-Captures/cli.md

 ---

-### [required] Capture Target
+### [required] Target

-The capture target indicates where the packet capture will be performed.
+The target indicates where the packet capture will be performed.
 There are three choices here, each of which is its own flag.
 They are described below.

 #### Node Selectors

-- Syntax: `--node-selectors "<string>"`
+- Syntax: `--node-selectors <string>`

 Capture network captures on nodes filtered by the provided by node selectors.
 Comma-separated.